17cupsofcoffee/seventeencups.net/content/posts/how-lua-banished-the-semicolons.md

 tags = ["language design", "ein", "lua"]
 +++

 My current pet project outside of work is developing a little programming language called [Ein](https://github.com/17cupsofcoffee/ein).
-I decided fairly early on in development that I didn't want Ein to have semicolons, both as a matter of taste and as a bit of a development challenge to myself, so I've spent a fair chunk of the past week investigating how other languages make this work.
+I decided fairly early on in development that I didn't want Ein to have semicolons, so I've spent a fair chunk of the past week investigating how other languages make this work.

 Lua's solution to this problem is (in my opinion) fairly nifty, so I thought I'd write about it on the off-chance that someone else will find it as interesting as I do 😄